akshatrshah/URL-Shortner/README.md

 [![Documentation Badge](https://img.shields.io/badge/APP_Documentation-compodoc-blue.svg)](https://victorious-sky-08a81ed0f.2.azurestaticapps.net/)

 ---
-Txtly URL-Shortner
+# Txtly URL-Shortener
 ---

-Welcome to URL-Shortner by Group 21!
+**Welcome to Txtly URL-Shortener by Group 21!**

-Inspired by Group 5's fantastic groundwork, we've taken the core functionality of a URL shortener and enhanced it with new, powerful features to provide a seamless user experience.
-Our goal?
-To make URL shortening simple, customizable, and insightful.
+Inspired by the groundwork laid by Group 5, we’ve taken the core functionality of a URL shortener and enhanced it with powerful new features to provide a seamless and user-friendly experience.
+Txtly is designed to make URL management simple, customizable, and insightful.

 ---
-📖 About the Project
+## About the Project
 ---

-Have you ever:

-Struggled to type out long URLs on your phone?
-Sent the wrong link by mistake?
-Wanted to keep the same URL but update the destination over time?
-If any of this sounds familiar, URL-Shortner is here to help!
-Designed for simplicity and flexibility, URL-Shortner lets you shorten, customize, update, and delete URLs with just a few clicks.
-Plus, you can upload multiple URLs in bulk, manage them all from one place, and gather performance insights through our analytics dashboard.

-If you answered yes to any of the above questions, URL-Shortner is here to simplify your URL management!
-With this tool, you can create short, memorable links that are easy to share and update as needed.
-Want to personalize your links?
-Add custom stubs to make URLs align with your brand.
-Plus, track link performance with analytics to understand your audience, or upload multiple links at once to manage them all from one place.
-Whether you’re looking to customize, analyze, or bulk-manage URLs, URL-Shortner has you covered!
+Managing URLs can be a hassle, especially when they are long, complex, or need frequent updates.
+Txtly solves this by offering a feature-rich platform that lets you create short, memorable links that are easy to share and customize.
+Whether you need to personalize URLs, track their performance, or handle multiple links at once, Txtly provides the tools to do it all in one place.

+With Txtly, you can create branded links that align with your identity, update the destination of a URL without changing the link, and monitor link performance with our robust analytics dashboard.
+For users managing large volumes of links, our bulk upload feature allows for efficient handling of multiple URLs at once.
+All of this is backed by secure, user-specific account management, ensuring that only you can modify your links.

+Txtly isn’t just a URL shortener—it’s a comprehensive link management solution tailored for modern needs.
+Whether you’re a business professional, content creator, or casual user, Txtly empowers you to take full control of your URLs.

 https://github.com/user-attachments/assets/851e115f-19e7-43c7-9f98-48b024901422